eliasdejong/viperlith/docs/HTML_STREAMING.md

 We will make a big change: web workers are themselves not allowed to write to the database.
 Instead, their connections are **read-only** and a separate 'single-writer' process holds **exclusive write access**.
 If a worker needs to affect a write to the database, it will place a command into the queue for the single-writer.

 A "command" in this case means an "event to be processed by the single-writer".
 It could lead to a database write.
 Or not, depending on business logic.
 When a worker receives a request from a client, it will only validate the *shape* of the request.
-Workers themselves **DO NOT** process business logic.
-They simply enqueue commands for the single-writer to deal with.
+Workers themselves **DO NOT** process commands, they simply enqueue commands for the single-writer to deal with.

 This design effectively serializes all writes at the application layer, meaning `SQLITE_BUSY` is never encountered.
 Writes can be batched for maximum throughput while still being fully serialized & ACID.
 The single-writer drains the queues and processes commands on a fixed frame rate i.e. interval.
 Batching makes it possible to reach as much as [a million inserts per second](https://andersmurphy.com/2026/06/05/the-perils-of-uuid-primary-keys-in-sqlite.html).